doronz88/pymobiledevice3/README.md

 - Create tunnel manually using `start-tunnel`
     - Execute the following:
       ```shell
+      # if the device supports remote pairing, such as corellium instances or AppleTVs,
+      # you'll need to first pair them
+      # normal iOS devices don't require this step
+      python3 -m pymobiledevice3 remote pair

-      # NOTE: on windows, use a privileged shell
+      # NOTE: on windows, use a privileged shell for the following commands

       # starting at iOS 17.4 you can use the much faster lockdown tunnel
       sudo python3 -m pymobiledevice3 lockdown start-tunnel